Sheffield Resources Limited (West Kimberley, WA)

-NAIF’s assistance effectively accelerates the development of important infrastructure elements of the Thunderbird project, filling a gap in Sheffield’s finance that it could not obtain from private sector debt and equity markets at this point in its corporate development.
+NAIF’s assistance will accelerate the development of important infrastructure elements of the Thunderbird project, filling a gap in Sheffield’s finance that it could not obtain from private sector debt and equity markets at this point in its corporate development.

 Indigenous Engagement and Outcomes

-- Opportunities for joint ventures to build capacity through partnerships between Indigenous suppliers and industry recognised contractors.
+- Opportunities for joint ventures to capacity build between Indigenous suppliers and industry recognised contractors

-- Cross-cultural awareness training delivered by Traditional Owners to employees and contractors.
+- Cross-cultural awareness training by Traditional Owners for all employees and contractors

 Australian Industry Participation